bettr-casino/slots-game-plugins/Unity/Assets/Bettr/Editor/templates/mechanics/cascadingreelsmultiplier/README.md

-# Cascading Multipliers Mechanic
+# Cascading Reels Multipliers Mechanic

-The **Cascading Multipliers** mechanic is a feature in slot games where a multiplier increases with each consecutive win in a cascading sequence.
+The **Cascading Reels Multipliers** mechanic is a feature in slot games where a multiplier increases with each consecutive win in a cascading sequence.
 This mechanic is often paired with cascading reels (where winning symbols disappear and new symbols fall into place), and the multiplier grows progressively as more wins occur in a single spin sequence.
 The mechanic offers players the potential for significantly larger payouts, especially during bonus rounds, as the multiplier continues to increase with each cascade.

 ## Key Features